« December 2022 | Main | February 2023 »

 Ahmed and Williams announced the nominees in 9 categories at 5:30 a.m.
 PT, followed by the remaining 14 categories at 5:41 a.m.
 PT, at the live event attended by international media and industry guests.

-Academy members from each of the 17 branches vote to determine the nominees in their respective categories - actors nominate actors, film editors nominate film editors, etc. In the Animated Feature Film and International Feature Film categories, nominees get selected by a vote of multi-branch screening committees.
+Academy members from each of the 17 branches vote to determine the nominees in their respective categories - actors nominate actors, film editors nominate film editors, etc. In the Animated Feature Film and International Feature Film categories, nominees are selected by a multi-branch screening committee vote.
 All voting members are eligible to choose the Best Picture nominees.
 This year, the Academy saw its highest-ever voter participation in the organization’s history, with members submitting ballots from 80 countries.

 • Nominations for the 95th Academy Awards